 The good news is you don’t need a ton of time to fire up every muscle of your core.
-You also get an added bonus of Runner’s World run coach and certified strength coach, Jess Movold, as well as Ebenezer Samuel, C.S.C.S., Men’s Health All About Workout Splits for Strength Training Runner’s World and Men’s Health collaboration, called 20-Minute Functional Core, on the All Out Studio app.
+What you do need?
+This six-minute circuit and Runner’s World A former New Yorker/Brooklynite, shes now based in Easton, Pennsylvania., Men’s Health fitness director, to guide you through.
+This circuit offers a glimpse into the new Runner’s World and Men’s Health collaboration, called 20-Minute Functional Core, on the All Out Studio app.
 This program features four routines, all focused on increasing your core strength.
 And you get free access to the app and workouts when you sign up for a Runner’s World+ premium membership.

 As you work through this quick circuit, you won’t only target those abs—you’ll get a full-body burn.
-As Samuel explains, the renegade row fires up your biceps and back, while the squat variation Running Sales & Deals.
+This 5-Move Plank Circuit Builds a Solid Core biceps and back, while the squat variation Get the rest of your body in on the action, too.

 Coach Jess and Samuel demonstrate the exercises in the video above so you can learn the proper form.
 You will need a set of dumbbells.